Fractions: changing form. Expanding and reducing (simplifying) to equivalent fractions, examples

 Why do we reduce fractions?

-It is advisable to reduce fractions to the lowest terms, since by this operation the value of both the numerator and of the denominator are reduced, facilitating the calculations in which the respective fractions will be used.
+It is recommended to reduce fractions to the lowest terms, since by this operation the value of both the numerator and the denominator are reduced, making easier the calculations in which the respective fractions will be used.